rpliszka1987/js-modules-practice/README.md

 secret-message.html - Is HTML file which is the structure of the page. secret-message.js - Is JS file which hold JS code which is being used in the secret-message.html.

+## Sites

+This is a directory made up of 3 directories: modules, secretImageSite, and secretMessageSite.
+The secretImageSite and secretMessageSite are 2 directories containing a HTML file and a JS file.
+HTML file is used to structure the site with buttons which perform call a function to make changes to the site.
+This makes the sites interactive.
+Due to both sites using the same functions for simmilar purposes there is a directory called modules which contain a JS file with the functions which can be used in both sites.
+These two functions toggleHiddenElement() and changeToFunkyColor() are exported and then imported to both JS files in each of the sites directories.
+This is to show the use of different modules in more then one file.
+It is used to prevent duplication of code and it can be shared by as many directories as needed.
+This was a great example of using modules to resuse the functionality of each function in different sites.